kumu/docs/overview/billing.md

 We handle all payments with [full PCI-compliance](https://www.pcisecuritystandards.org/) through [Stripe](https://stripe.com/), the industry standard, and you can use any credit card that is [accepted by Stripe](https://stripe.com/payments/payment-methods-guide#cards).
 We do not store any sensitive billing information on our own servers.

 To change the credit card you use with a personal account, you can visit the [billing section of your account settings](https://kumu.io/settings#billing).
-For organization accounts, you can go to your [organization's dashboard](/overview/dashboard.html#organization-dashboard) and scroll down to the billing section.
+For [organizations](/guides/organizations.md), you can go to your [organization's dashboard](/overview/dashboard.html#organization-dashboard) and scroll down to the billing section.

 #### Monthly billing

 If you are on a monthly billing cycle, Kumu will bill your account each month based on the number of private projects you own.
-For personal accounts, each private project costs $9/month, and for organization accounts, each private project costs $20/month.
+For personal accounts, each private project costs $9/month, and for organizations, each private project costs $20/month.
 Organization accounts are billed an additional $10 membership fee each month.

-To add more private projects to a monthly personal or organization account, you simply need to create a new project from your [dashboard](/overview/dashboard.html), and set it to **Private**.
+To add more private projects to a monthly personal account or organization, you simply need to create a new project from your [dashboard](/overview/dashboard.html), and set it to **Private**.

 ![New private project](/images/new-private-project.png)

-To remove private projects from the monthly bill, personal accounts can [delete the projects](/faq/how-do-i-delete-a-project.html), and organization accounts can either [delete](/faq/how-do-i-delete-a-project-map-or-view.html) or [archive](/guides/archiving-projects.html) the projects.
+To remove private projects from the monthly bill, personal accounts can [delete the projects](/faq/how-do-i-delete-a-project.html), and organizations can either [delete](/faq/how-do-i-delete-a-project-map-or-view.html) or [archive](/guides/archiving-projects.html) the projects.

 When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and incorporates the proration into the next bill.